davelongdev/davelongdev/README.md

 ## Current Work Status

+I'm currently self-employed doing a few different types of freelance work:

-I'm currently working as an instructor and teaching assistant at [Openhub Project](https://openhubproject.com/) where I'm assisting with the [Tech Academy](https://openhubproject.com/tech-academy) classes, offereing freelance services in web development and website building, and running an independant piano teaching studio.
+- I'm working as an instructor and teaching assistant at [Openhub Project](https://openhubproject.com/) where I'm assisting with the [Tech Academy](https://openhubproject.com/tech-academy) classes.
+- I'm offereing freelance services in programming, web development, and website building.
+- I'm also and running an independant piano teaching studio.

 ## Open to Work